fjjaramillo/datasciencecoursera/run_analysis-README.md

 Finally, all that tidydata-row-set (variable-activity-subject-mean) is combined as rows to the **tidydata** data frame using rbind.

-After the data for each of the 66 relevant measurements is sub grouped by activities and subjects, the means are calculated, and is all combined by rows; the **tidydata** table is complete and ready to print.
+After the data for each of the 66 relevant measurements is sub grouped by activities and subjects, the means are calculated, and is all combined by rows; the **tidydata** table is complete and saved to tidydata.txt in the working directory.